toolisticon/aptk/README.md

 ## Compile time testing of annotation processors

-- [toolisticon compile-testing](https://github.com/toolisticon/compile-testing) : A simple compile testing framework that allows you to test annotation processors.
-It is used in this project as well.
+- [Toolisticon CUTE](https://github.com/toolisticon/cute) : A simple compile testing framework that allows you to test annotation processors.
+It was extracted from this project is a great help to unit test your annotation processor code.
 - [google compile-testing](https://github.com/google/compile-testing) : Another compile testing framework which was used in the past by this framework.
 It has some flaws like missing compatibility with different Java versions, is binding a lot of common 3rd party libraries, and has almost no documentation

 # Contributing